KnorpelSenf/typegram/README.md

 2. A common use case for this library is to pull the types into some wrapper code around the Telegram Bot API.
    This wrapper code often does the necessary JSON serialization automatically for the required properties.
    The consumer then does not need to care about which properties to serialize and which not.
-   Given that `typegram` refers to the objects themselves instead of their serialized strings, the wrapper code can now simply expose the `typegram` types to its consumers without having to transform the types before.
+   Given that `typegram` refers to the objects themselves instead of their serialized strings, the wrapper code can now simply expose the `typegram` types to its consumers without having to transform them before.

 ## Using Promises